by Peter Holleran

 “..it emanates from an unchangeable and higher spiritual order as well as from a former material evolution, from an extinct solar system, and has inhabited many other such solar systems.
 A visitor on this earth for evolutionary purposes, it is humanity’s destiny to evolve beyond it, beyond the moon, beyond the orbits of the outermost planets and beyond the Sun, and so return to the true home-world lying far from this solar system in the depths of the universe.”

 Jesus, according to PB, was such a being, who came to earth from not only a higher plane but from a higher planet.
 The occult consensus, according to John Bennett, was that the initiatic brotherhoods since the time of Zoroaster in 500 B.C. began preparing humanity for the influx of a cosmic impulse of love, to counter what had been a nadir of ego-consciousness and lust for power.
 (9) This view has Jesus not just as a wanderering holy man who taught spiritual principles to a few disciples, but a higher being who brought a divine wave of love-energy to earth.
 The descending Holy Spirit needed to enter the psychosomatic body for love to take hold in humanity, at the height of ego-consciousness at the end of the astrological Age of Aries.
 This was the view of Rudolph Steiner as well.
-However, the Christian Church basically refused the esoteric teaching, solidifying into an orthodox belief system, and the element of the Heart which Christianity represented, initially balanced by the philosophical Hermetic-Cabalistic and Gnostic teachings of Alexandria, became a short-term failure.
-Despite being kept alive for two thousand years through the mystics of the Church and the hidden brotherhoods in Asia, during the Piscean Age symbolized by love and self-sacrifice, mankind needed to wait for the now dawning Age of Aquarius for the infusion of the principle of Higher Mind to come in and balance the Heart teachings.
+However, the Christian Church basically refused the esoteric teaching, solidifying into an orthodox belief system, and the element of the Heart which Christianity represented - initially balanced by the philosophical Hermetic-Cabalistic and Gnostic teachings of Alexandria - arguably became a short-term failure, although rapidly expanding after Constantine consolidated the pagans through a compatible new story and making it the state religion of Rome.
+Despite being kept alive for two thousand years through the mystics of the Church and the hidden brotherhoods in Asia, during the Piscean Age symbolized by love and self-sacrifice mankind as a whole needed to wait for the only now dawning Age of Aquarius for the infusion of the principle of Higher Mind to come in and balance the Heart teachings.
 For Heart without Awareness is blind, lacking vision and discrimination, just as Awareness without Heart is barren, lacking in love and energy, and therefore incomplete.

 A Sufi story tells of the teacher Muhiyuddin going around the Ka’aba in Mecca when he saw an excarnate being in the procession.
 Upon questioning the being confessed that his last incarnation was before Adam.
 “While Adam is the father of the human race,”